 Breathing emergencies such as choking are a leading cause of injury-related death to Canadian children.

-An estimated 44 children age 14 and under die every year in Canada from choking, suffocation and strangulation and another 380 are hospitalized for serious injuries.
+An estimated 44 children age 14 and under die every year in Canada from choking, suffocation and strangulation, and another 380 are hospitalized for serious injuries.

 Children who survive may suffer brain damage because they have been deprived of oxygen for a period of time.

-Tips to prevent choking
+Tips to prevent choking in children

 Keep choking hazards away from children under four years of age, including: